-This Chapter examines the legal considerations of relevance to ocean alkalinity enhancement (OAE) and, based on recent developments in international law, provides some recommendations that continued research, particularly field research, into OAE should consider.
+This Chapter examines the legal considerations of relevance to ocean alkalinity enhancement (OAE) and, based on recent developments in international law, provides some recommendations that continued research, particularly field research, into

+25 OAE should consider.
 As is the case with other Chapters, nothing in this Chapter should be understood as either advocating for or restricting research into OAE.
 Rather, the Chapter acknowledges the inevitable application of international law to OAE activities and recommends some best practices that may facilitate responsible and transparent research and accountability.

-The ocean is a global "common pool" resource and any activity that has the potential for negative transboundary impacts must be examined in accordance with the rules and principles of public international law.
-International law has grown exponentially since the turn of the century and includes numerous legal rules, procedures and institutions aimed at governing the rights and obligations of States with respect to, amongst other things, the effect that their activities may have on the environment of neighboring States and the environment beyond national jurisdiction generally.
+The ocean is a global resource and any activity that has the potential for negative transboundary impacts must be examined in accordance with the rules and principles of public international law.
+International law has grown exponentially since the turn

+30 of the century and includes numerous legal rules, procedures and institutions aimed at governing the rights and obligations of

+States with respect to, amongst other things, the effect that their activities may have on the environment of neighboring States and the environment beyond national jurisdiction generally.
 As an activity that takes place in the ocean, the research and possible (future) deployment of OAE will necessarily be subject to a number of international laws.

-Generally speaking, there are two primary sources of international law: (1) eustomary international law, and (2) international agreements or treaties, and (2) customary international law.
+Generally speaking, there are two primary sources of international law: (1) international agreements or treaties, and (2) customary international law.
 The former impose obligations only on those States that have specifically consented to be bound by the relevant treaty.
-The former-latter encompasses a set of obligations that are binding on all States-unless a particular State has "persistently objected" to the rule/principle concerned (see Green 2016).
+The latter encompasses a set of obligations that are binding on all States unless a particular State has "persistently objected" to the rule/principle concerned (see Green 2016).
 This consideration is important to keep in mind when discussing OAE research, and especially when considering the application of the precautionary principle/approach to OAE research.
-In contrast, the latter Source (2) impose obligations only on those States that have specifically consented to be bound by the relevant treaty.

-It should be noted that international law does not generally impose obligations directly on private actors (such as researchers).
+- 40 It should be noted that international law does not generally impose obligations directly on private actors (such as researchers).
 However, to fulfill their international obligations, States may be required to adopt domestic laws to regulate the conduct of researchers and others operating under their jurisdiction or control.
 The manner in which States incorporate their international law obligations into domestic legal systems depends on the State in question, and a one-size-fits-all approach to ascertaining how States apply international law within domestic contexts is not possible.
-However, international law is often relevant in ascertaining the minimum rules and standards that may be required by domestic authorities for researchers and their affiliated institutions to undertake OAE research in the marine environment.
+However, international law is often relevant in - 45 ascertaining the minimum rules and standards that may be required by domestic authorities for researchers and their affiliated institutions to undertake OAE research in the marine environment.
 How then, do researchers ascertain which domestic laws apply to their proposed activity?
 As mentioned, the answer to this question will depend on the State in question but "objective connecting factors" include the geographic location where the activity is undertaken and the nationality, residence or domicile of the actors involved (Mills 2023).
 Research projects that make use of vessels at sea, for example, may be subject to the jurisdiction of relevant coastal States as well as the flag State of the vessel concerned.